-Hope you had a good night sleep and are in good shape to start the Turning Point Tour 2018.
+Hope you had a good night sleep and are in good shape to start the Turning Point Tour 2019.
 We’ll meet between 10:30 and 11 AM have a cup of coffee, tea or whatever and walk to the river Spaarne where our friend Jeroen will be waiting for us with his sloop to take us through the canals of Haarlem and show us the city from a skipper’s point of view.
 The tour will take about 75 minutes.
-Back on Haarlem’s soil you’ll free to do whatever you want till 3:30 PM – have lunch, visit the market on Haarlem’s main square or just wonder around in Haarlem’s picturesque city centre till 3:30 PM when we’ll meet again.
+Back on Haarlem’s soil you’ll free to do whatever you want till the agreed meeting time – have lunch, visit the market on Haarlem’s main square or just wonder around in Haarlem’s picturesque city centre till we’ll meet again at 3:30 PM

-We’ll meet at 11 AM and walk to the Hofje van Noblet.
-I already spoke to the lovely Anne van de Wetering and we are more than welcome.
-She promised us access to the Governor’s room again, which is beautiful.
+From our 3:30 PM meeting point we walk to the Hofje van Noblet.
+I already spoke to the lovely Anne van de Wetering (who lives in Hofje van Noblet) and we are more than welcome.
+Hopefully we’ll get access to the Governor’s room again, which is beautiful.
 The original 18th century LEATHER wallpaper is still there!